 IMPORTANT NOTICE REGARDING PERMIT CLOSE-OUTS

-“You are receiving with this package a building permit authorizing the construction referenced in the application you submitted to this building department.
+“You are receiving a building permit authorizing the construction referenced in the application that was submitted to this building department by you or on your behalf.
 The permit is issued with conditions, including required building inspections and assurances that the construction complies with the design submitted with the permit application and any other conditions referenced in the permit.
 It is critical that you ensure that all necessary building inspections are obtained and passed before the expiration of any notice of commencement or amendment thereto, as these inspections are important to ensure construction has been performed in a safe and proper manner.
 If you have any questions regarding these procedures, please call the building department.
 Your failure to comply may not only lead to the forfeiture of your deposit, but may also result in unsafe conditions arising from your construction.”

 Municipalities, counties and building departments may not charge separate search fees for open or unexpired building permits for any units or subunits assigned by any municipality or county to a particular tax parcel identification number.
 Only one search fee per tax parcel identification number may be charged, in an amount not to exceed $150.00.